ArianTerra/dot-net-selenium-testing/README.md

   </None>
 </ItemGroup>
 ```
-Or forget about that hassle with ConfigurationBuilder and just pass your credentials directly to the 'email' and 'password' variables in code.
+Or forget about that hassle with ConfigurationBuilder and just pass your credentials directly to the 'email' and 'password' variables in code.<br>
 4. Build and launch the project.